gnosis/gnosis_vpn/linux/README.md

 # Then use Microsoft Remote Desktop or compatible RDP client:
 # - Server: localhost:3389
-# - Username: Your GCP username
+# - Username: Your GCP username (usually your email prefix before @)
-# - Password: The password you set during setup
+# - Password: Check the script output
 ```

 **Manual Testing:**